metiago/metiago.github.io/content/posts/apache-camel-seda.md

 +++
 title = 'Apache Camel Seda'
-date = 1500-03-24T19:18:41-03:00
+date = 2018-03-24T19:18:41-03:00
 draft = false
 +++

 The staged event-driven architecture (SEDA) refers to an approach to software architecture that decomposes a complex, event-driven application into a set of stages connected by queues.

-When using Apache Came to integrate services, it isn't uncommon to have a portion of route that take a long time to process.
+When using Apache Came to integrate services, it's not uncommon to have a portion of route that take a long time to process.
 Rather than tying up threads with long tasks consuming hours, it may be preferable to split out the time consuming step into a separate route, and let that stage of processing be handled by a dedicated pool of threads.

 ### Example